 How to Become a CAPS Provider

 Licensed child care programs as well as two categories of license-exempt programs (government owned and operated child care programs and day camps) are eligible to participate in CAPS.
 When a child care program is licensed by or receives a qualifying license exemption from DECAL, the program is automatically added to the CAPS provider management system (Maxstar) as an eligible provider.
 To learn more about eligible child care providers, see the CAPS Participating Providers Policy.
-As noted in CAPS policy, Quality Rated eligible providers must be star rated by December 31, 2020, to participate in the CAPS program.

 Families can choose to enroll their child in any eligible child care program.
 If a family selects a program that does not already participate in CAPS, the CAPS State Provider Management Agent (Maximus) reaches out to the child care program to start the CAPS onboarding process.
 The onboarding process includes: